alexandrebarbaruiva/facebook-page-post-scraper/Readme/Language/English/README.md

 Once you have installed python3 and Git, cloned our repository and is using a coding text editor (Atom, VSCode, Sublime ou Pycharm), follow these instructions.

-Create an virtual environment and use-it
+Create a virtual environment

 ```
 python3 -m venv venv
 source venv/bin/activate
 ```

+Now you have to install all packages related to the project

 For those using Linux or MacOS

 ```
 make install
 ```